kubedb/cli/docs/guides/postgres/initialization/wal_source.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

-## Create Postgres with WAL Source
+## Create PostgreSQL with WAL Source

 You can create a new database from archived WAL files using [wal-g ](https://github.com/wal-g/wal-g).